Code-Institute-Submissions/rdylanward-putapininit.com/README.md

 -   ### Interactive elements include:
     -   #### A sticky menu that hides until you start to scroll the page
-    -   #### Modals that provide confirmation of the actions taken (i.e. Submitting the completed contact form, signing up for the newsletter and signing up for a membership)
+    -   #### Modals that provide confirmation of the actions taken (i.e. Signing up for the newsletter, booking a holiday and contacting the company)

 ## Technologies Used